QuentinPerrier/excel2latexTable_MAC/README.md

 # excel2latexTable_MAC
-A shell script to convert an Excel table to latex format using the Clipboard.
+A shell script to convert an Excel table to latex format using the clipboard.

-Run with mac OS X (El capitan) using homebrew bash
+Made for mac OS X with homebrew bash.

-How to use this script:
+## How to use this script:

-1.Copy your table in Excel
+1.Select your table in Excel and copy it
 2.Run the script
-3.Paste into latex

-Example:
+3.Go to your latex file and do "Paste"

+## Tip

+Copy the file in a folder whose path is included in your environnement for immediate use.
+For example, I copied the file in the bin folder (/Users/quentin/bin).
+Then I can simple use the terminal and type "bash excel2latex" to run

+## Example of the result:

 \begin{table}
 	\centering